 You must configure a SIP trunk to support anonymous calls.
-Configuration differs depending on which ICP you are using, the MiVoice Business or MiVoice 5000.
+Configuration differs depending on which ICP you are using, MiVoice Business, MiVoice Office 250, MiVoice MX-One, or MiVoice Office 400.

 Note: This step is not needed if you are using only subscriber mode.